-- The Secretary of State Award for Outstanding Volunteerism Overseas (SOSA) is an annual award recognizing outstanding volunteers worldwide.
+AAFSW administers the Secretary of State’s Award for Outstanding Volunteerism Overseas (SOSA), an annual award recognizing outstanding volunteers worldwide.

-- The Washington, DC area playgroup offers support and networking for Foreign Service parents of young children.
+Our Washington, DC-area Playgroup offers support and networking for Foreign Service parents.

 Our very active Foreign-Born Spouses group offers support for Foreign Service family members who are “foreign at home” in the Washington, DC area.

 Our newsletter, Global Link, which is distributed to AAFSW members and Community Liaison Office Coordinators and post newsletter editors worldwide, provides practical information to Foreign Service community members worldwide, as well as news regarding our events and programs.

 AAFSW’s publications, which include two volumes in the Realities of Foreign Service Life series as well as the first volume in our new series, The Foreign Service Companion, Moving Your Household Without Losing Your Mind are a unique resource for our community, written and produced “in-house” by those who have been there, and done that.

 Our website, www.aafsw.org, is a central resource for Foreign Service community members on all aspects of Foreign Service life, with an extensive collection of articles, advice, and links.